bramswenson/harmonize/README.md

       harmonize do |config|
         config.harmonizer_name    = :custom_name
         config.key                = :the_key
-        config.source             = lambda do
+        config.source             = :get_latest_source_data_feed!
-          get_latest_source_data_feed!
-        end
-        config.target             = lambda do
+        config.target             = :some_scope_name
-          where(:active => true)
-        end
         config.strategy           = YourCustomStrategy
         config.strategy_arguments = { :options => 'needed', :to => 'initialize', :your => 'custom strategy' }
       end
     end

-### Harmonizer::Configuration.harmonizer_name
+### Harmonizer::Configuration.harmonizer\_name

-harmonize uses the configured harmonize_name as the name of the harmonizer being configured.
-Each harmonize_name may only be used once.
+harmonize uses the configured harmonize\_name as the name of the harmonizer being configured.
+Each harmonize\_name may only be used once.
 This allows the harmonize method to be called more than once per model.

-The default harmonizer_name is :default
 This option is used to name special methods used by harmonize.
 The harmonization method is named with the following convention: "harmonize\_#{harmonizer\_name}!".

+The default setting is:

+    :default

+This setting can be any symbol.

 ### Harmonizer::Configuration.key

-harmonize uses the configured key to determine what attribute to use to find existing target records.
+harmonize uses the configured key to determine what attribute in the source data feed to use to find existing target records.

-The default key is :id
+The default setting is:

+    :id

+This setting can be any attribute that will be found in source records.

 ### Harmonizer::Configuration.source

 harmonize uses the configured source to gather the latest set of source records.
 This can be set to a lambda or any other callable object.
 The only requirement is that it returns a collection of hash like objects.
+By default this setting calls a method name with the following convention: "harmonize\_source\_#{harmonizer\_name}".

-The default source is a lambda
+The default setting is:

-This lambda calls the default source method who's name is determined by the harmonizer_name.
-The convention is: "harmonizer\_source\_#{harmonizer_name}".
+    harmonize_source_default

+This setting can be any class method defined in the model that returns properly structured data.

 ### Harmonizer::Configuration.target

 harmonize uses the configured target to gather the latest set of target records.
 This can be set to a lambda or any other callable object.
-The only requirement is that it returns an ActiveRecord::Relation

-The default target is a lambda.
-This lambda returns an ActiveRecord::Relation via the ActiveRecord::Base#scoped method.
-Hint...all (named) scopes return ActiveRecord::Relation instances.
+The only requirement is that it returns an ActiveRecord::Relation.
+Hint, all (named) scopes return ActiveRecord::Relation instances.

+The default setting is:

+    scoped

+This setting can be any class method defined in the model that returns an ActiveRecord::Relation.

 ### Harmonizer::Configuration.strategy

-harmonize uses the configured strategy to determine which Harmonize::Strategies::Strategy subclass to use when harmonizing. harmonize uses this setting as well as the strategy_arguments setting to create an instance of the Strategy subclass.
+harmonize uses the configured strategy to determine which Harmonize::Strategies::Strategy subclass to use when harmonizing. harmonize uses this setting as well as the strategy\_arguments setting to create an instance of the Strategy subclass.

-The default strategy is Harmonize::Strategies::BasicCrudStrategy
+The default setting is:

+    Harmonize::Strategies::BasicCrudStrategy

+This setting can be any class that returns complies with the Strategy api.

 ### Harmonizer::Configuration.target

-harmonize uses the configured strategy_arguments to determine which arguments to use when initializing the set Harmonize::Strategies::Strategy subclass.
+harmonize uses the configured strategy\_arguments to determine which arguments to use when initializing the set Harmonize::Strategies::Strategy subclass.

-The default strategy is {}.
+The default settings is:

+    {}

+This setting can be a hash of initialize options for the defined Strategy.

 ## Harmonize::Strategies